-Maria Lila Meza Castro, the 40-year-old migrant Honduran mother made famous by the Reuters photograph of her dragging her half-naked children from the smoke of a tear gas canister thrown at rioting caravan migrants by the border patrol at the U.S. border with Mexico on Sunday, is a mother of nine children, one of whom has been living in the U.S. for the past two years, according to ABC News.
+Maria Lila Meza Castro is the 40-year-old migrant Honduran mother made famous by the Reuters photograph of her dragging her half-naked children from the smoke of a tear gas canister thrown at rioting caravan migrants by the border patrol at the U.S. border with Mexico.
+Maria is a mother of nine children, one of whom has been living in the U.S. for the past two years, according to ABC News.
 Meza brought five of her children with her on the migrant caravan, leaving the other three back in Honduras.

 “Maria Meza, 39 (sic), left her hometown of Villanueva to escape the gang violence and lack of employment, she said, describing the situation there as “terrible.”
 The single mother of nine was only earning about 800 Honduran Lempiras — about $33 in U.S. currency — a week, and one of her older children was recruited by a neighborhood gang, she said.

 “”The salary was not enough to support them,” Meza said. “… They told me the U.S. was a country of opportunities where one can work.
 That’s why I came to see if I could support my children.”

 “Meza had five of her children, ranging in age from 5 to 14, in tow during the long journey, among a caravan of thousands who walked from Honduras, through Mexico and to the edge of the U.S.”

 …”Three of Meza’s children remained in Honduras, while one of them has been living in Louisiana for two years, she said.

 “Her 16-year-old son “ended up in drugs” and joined the gang, despite her begging him not to.

 “He told me, ‘Mom, they are forcing me to enter the Mara (gang) and sell drugs,” Meza said.”

 …”Part of Meza’s decision to leave, she added, was to “give the best” to her children, as well as protect her 14-year-old son, who may have been the gang’s next recruit.”